 Established in 1986, the biennial International Festival of the Arts attracts thousands of visitors to its performances, concerts and exhibitions.
 The Fringe Festival, a showcase for local talent, runs concurrently.
 These festivals are largely responsible for Wellington’s reputation as the ‘capital of the arts’.
 Live theatres include Circa and Bats.

-Since 1971, the Wellington Film Festival has been held in July – an antidote to the rigours of midwinter.
+Since 1971, the Wellington Film Festival has been held each July – an antidote to the rigours of midwinter.
 Commercial cinema is also popular, and suburban movie theatres were revived in the 2000s.

 The Museum of New Zealand Te Papa Tongarewa, a distinctive harbourfront building, houses the national museum and art collection.
-It is a top tourist attraction, drawing 1,.25 million visitors a year.
-Wellington’s City Gallery holds major international and national touring exhibitions and the work of aspiring artists.
+It is a top tourist attraction, drawing 1.5 million visitors a year in the mid-2010s.
+Wellington’s City Gallery holds major international and national touring exhibitions and shows the work of aspiring artists.

-Other museums and galleries include the Museum of Wellington City and Sea, Victoria University of Wellington’s Adam Art Gallery, the Dowse Art Museum in Lower Hutt, Petone Settlers’ Museum, and Pataka Museum and Gallery in Porirua.
+Other museums and galleries include the Museum of Wellington, Victoria University of Wellington’s Adam Art Gallery, the Dowse Art Museum in Lower Hutt, Petone Settlers’ Museum, and Pataka Museum and Gallery in Porirua.
 There are also many dealer galleries.